YellowfinBI/Docker/Docker Files/yellowfinAppOnly/README.markdown

 #### Other Deployment Options

 Modifying the DockerFile allows changes to be made to the image to handle particular custom deployment use-cases.
+The DockerFile and other assets required for building the Docker image are available on GitHub at https://github.com/YellowfinBI/Docker

 Prerequisites